 On October 12, 2007, the Justice Action Center, with the New York Law School Law Review and the Coalition for Debtor Education, sponsored “The Community Reinvestment Act: Still Relevant at 30?”
-This symposium looked back at three decades of the CRA and investigated whether the CRA can address financial issues facing underserved communities, including reverse redlining, subprime and predatory lending, and international multi-service financial institutions.
+This symposium looked back at three decades of the CRA and investigated whether the CRA can address financial issues facing undeserved communities, including reverse redlining, subprime and predatory lending, and international multi-service financial institutions.

 The morning keynote address was given by Allen Fishbein, Director of Housing and Credit Policy, Consumer Federation of America.

 Panelists in the first panel, Using the CRA to Address Financial Issues Facing Underserved Communities, included Robert Gutierrez, Examining Officer, Federal Reserve Bank of New York; Ruhi Maker, Attorney, Empire Justice Center; Josh Silver, Vice President of Research and Policy, National Community Reinvestment Coalition; and Warren W. Traiger, Partner, Traiger & Hinckley LLP, New York City.